Brother, I'm Dying

-Brother I'm Dying, published in 2007 by Alfred A. Knopf, is a family memoir by novelist Edwidge Danticat.
-In 2007, the title won the National Book Critics Circle Award and was also nominated for the National Book Award.
+Brother, I'm Dying is a 2007 family memoir by novelist Edwidge Danticat, published by Alfred A. Knopf.
+In 2007, the title won the American National Book Critics Circle Award and was also nominated for the American National Book Award.
+It won the Hurston/Wright Legacy Award for non-fiction.

 Background

 Edwidge Danticat is a contemporary author of Haitian heritage.
 She was born on January 19, 1969, in Port-au-Prince, Haiti to a cab driver and a seamstress.
 By the time Danticat was four years of age, both of her parents had immigrated to New York City to seek the American Dream.
 After Danticat and her younger brother were left in Haiti by her parents, she was raised by her uncle and his wife.
 Not knowing if she would ever see her parents again, they finally sent for her and her sibling when she was twelve years old to join them in New York.
 In 2002, she married Faidherbe Boyer and had two daughters.